Tired of bidding and not getting clients? Read This ASAP.

 I saw you’re working on [insert local project], ….”

-After that call, you’ll have their email, and your visit will be expected.
+After that call, there’s a very good chance you’ll have their email, and your visit will be expected.

 Then, just go down your list of potential clients and repeat the same process.